Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

 \subsection{Example 2}

-In Figures \ref{fig:torus} and \ref{fig:bunny}, the distance function to a source point is shown on a torus and the Stanford bunny, respectively.
+In Figures \ref{fig:torus}, \ref{fig:bunny}, and \ref{fig:otherfigs}, the distance function to a source point is shown on various surfaces.
 The contours shown are equally spaced and parallel.
-The solutions were computed on a $201^3$ grid with $\epsilon=4h$ using point cloud representations for the surfaces.
-The number of points in the point clouds of the torus\footnote{The point cloud for the torus was generated using the standard parametrization of a torus.} and bunny \footnote{The point cloud for the Stanford bunny is generated from a refinement of the triangulated Stanford bunny from https://casual-effects.com/data/ \cite{McGuire2017}.} are 178,350 and 228,096, respectively.
+The solutions for the torus and bunny are computed on a $201^3$ grid, and a $101^3$ grid is used for the elephant, mask, human skull, and dinosaur skull.
+All computations use a narrow band width of $\epsilon=4h$ and point cloud representations for the surfaces.
+The number of points in the point clouds of the torus\footnote{The point cloud for the torus was generated using the standard parametrization of a torus.} and bunny\footnote{The point cloud for the Stanford bunny is generated from a refinement of the triangulated Stanford bunny from https://casual-effects.com/data/ \cite{McGuire2017}.} are 178,350 and 228,096, respectively.
+For the elephant, mask, human skull, and dinosaur skull\footnote{The point clouds for the surfaces in Figure \ref{fig:otherfigs} were generated from the triangulations downloaded at \url{https://www.myminifactory.com/scantheworld/}.}, we used point clouds with 65,292, 1,199,988, 234,618, and 139,491 points, respectively.
 In Figure \ref{fig:torus}, a cross section of the solution is displayed to show that the solution is indeed constant along the normals of the surface.
 Our new framework also allows us to sort point clouds.
 Figure \ref{fig:torus} displays level ``belts'' of the point cloud, i.e., points in the point cloud whose distance from the source point lies in given interval.

 Another advantage of our formulation is that when we compute the characteristics, known as geodesics, of the Eikonal equation via the extended Eikonal equation on the narrowband, the paths remain on the surface if the initial point lies on $\Gamma$.
 Since the solution to \eqref{eq:exEik}-\eqref{eq:exEikbc} is constant along the normals of $\Gamma$, the gradient always belongs to the tangent spaces of $\Gamma$ or its parallel surfaces, $\Gamma_\eta$.
 We have that $B(\mathbf{x},\mu) \mathbf{a}=\mathbf{a}$ for $\mathbf{x} \in \Gamma$ and $\mathbf{a} \in A_\mathbf{x}=T_{\mathbf{x}}\Gamma \cap S^{n-1}$ since $\sigma_1=\sigma_2=1$.
 Thus, if the initial point is $\mathbf{z} \in \Gamma$, the geodesic on the surface can be obtained by solving the dynamical system